BipashaKundu/Autonomous_driving_application_Car_detection_YOLOv3/README.md

 This project was a part of one of the Coursera Deep Learning Specialization Courses(Convolution Neural Nwtwork).

-This project was so helful to learn about Object Detection and Localization, Anchor Boxes and YOLO Algorithm.
+This project was so helpful to learn about Object Detection and Localization, Anchor Boxes and YOLO Algorithm.